DrishyaShah/Drishya-assignment-14Sept/README.md

 - **Evaluation Coverage**: While manual review of sample tickets to assess classification of topic, sentiment and priority along with citation checks is done, continuous automated evaluation for drift and hallucinations is limited.
 - **Security/Access Controls**: Role-based access and SSO for internal agents are not yet implemented.
 - **Caching**: Current caching strategy is minimal; repeat queries may still incur full retrieval and generation cost.
+- **VectorDB Persistence**: On the first run of the deployed app, embeddings are generated and stored locally in a Chroma `persist_directory`.
+On subsequent runs, the persisted store is reused.
+However, this approach ties persistence to the container filesystem, which may not be reliable across deployments.
+A better approach would be:
+  - Store persisted embeddings in external cloud storage (e.g., AWS S3, GCP Cloud Storage).
+  - Or switch to a managed cloud vector database (e.g., Pinecone, Weaviate, Qdrant Cloud) for durability and scalability.

 ### Next Steps
 - **Latency Optimizations**: